Best Spinning Reels under $100

 Max Drag: 10 – 25 lb

-The Penn Pursuit II has been built on the same foundation/platform as Penn’s higher end reels like the Sargus.
+The Penn Pursuit III is a continuation of this model as there was a pursuit I & II and is built on the same foundation/platform as Penn’s higher end reels like the Sargus.
 That essentially means the reel comes from “good stock”.
 It has an oil felt drag system so if you ever encounter any stickiness feel, simply add some reel oil to the drag.
-The handle has improved knobs (softer and larger) for a more comfortable grip and retrieval
+The handle has improved knobs (softer and larger) for a more comfortable grip and retrieval.

 - Excellent value reel for saltwater anglers